I Wish You Well

-"I Wish You Well" is the first single released from Canadian singer Tom Cochrane's third solo studio album, Ragged Ass Road (1995).
-Inspired by Cochrane's experiences during the years following the success of his album Mad Mad World, the song was released in 1995 as his first single since "Bigger Man" in 1992.
-It became only the second song—and the first by a Canadian artist—to debut atop the Canadian RPM Top Singles chart, giving Cochrane his second number-one single in his home country, and it also reached number three on the RPM Adult Contemporary chart.
-Outside Canada, "I Wish You Well" found fleeting chart success in the United Kingdom and the United States.
+"I Wish You Well" is a song by Canadian singer Tom Cochrane from his third solo studio album, Ragged Ass Road (1995).
+Inspired by Cochrane's experiences during the years following the success of his previous album, Mad Mad World (1991), the song was released in 1995 as the album's lead single and as Cochrane's first single since "Bigger Man" in 1992.

+In Canada, "I Wish You Well" became only the second song—and the first by a Canadian artist—to debut atop the RPM 100 Hit Tracks chart, giving Cochrane his second number-one single in his home country.
+It also reached number three on the RPM Adult Contemporary Tracks chart.
+Outside Canada, "I Wish You Well" experienced brief chart success in the United Kingdom and United States.

 Background

 "I Wish You Well" was written by Tom Cochrane, inspired by the turmoil he experienced after the success of Mad Mad World and the touring to support the album.
 Described by Cochrane as "a blur", this period left his home life in a state of disorder, including a year in which he separated with his wife, Kathleen.
 According to Cochrane, "I Wish You Well" and Ragged Ass Road addresses these issues and what he learned from the period.
 Along with the rest of the album, Cochrane recorded the song at Metalworks Studios in Mississauga, Ontario, and Ragged Ass Road Studio in early 1995.